 I’m adding this edit, all these years later, to note this, since I see a lot of confusion around the subject and credit is important — as is the ability to follow lexicographical history and find the first instance of a word: The word to describe this concept was coined by kaz and myself in 2011, though many others have built upon and explored it since, building a rich vocabulary around it.
+It does not have a hyphen.
 When discussing these kinds of relationships, especially when defining them in a dictionary/wiki setting, please do consider giving a nod to us.
 Thanks.

 I have several queerplatonic partners in my life, people with whom I’m deeply emotionally connected and in constant contact with, even if we don’t necessarily live within convenient reach of each other.
 We share an intense connection that is complicated and rich and fascinating; we are, as a friend puts it, ‘in each others’ pockets’ and what’s going on in their lives is intimately familiar to me.
 Almost all of them are also in romantic sexual relationships in addition to their queerplatonic relationships with me, as well as other types of relationships with people in their lives.

 As I’ve ranted about ad nauseum before, there’s a tendency to value romantic and sexual relationships over other types of relationships, where friendship and queerplatonic connections are considered the training wheels for the real relationship, and where it’s assumed that nonsexual partners always take a back seat to other kinds of relationships.
 And don’t enjoy a connection with the same emotional depth as a sexual relationship.
 We are, after all, just the second fiddles, the entertainment while the primary partner is away.